Post-Selection Inference for Generalized Linear Models with Many Controls: Main Theoretical Results

-The theorem allows for the data-generating processes to change with $n$, in particular allowing sequences of regression models, with coefficients never perfectly distinguishable from zero, i.e. models where perfect model selection is not possible.
-In so doing, the results achieved in Theorems \ref{theorem:inferenceAlg1} and \ref{theorem:inferenceAlg2} imply validity uniformly over a large class of sparse models, which is referred to as ``honesty" in the statistical literature on construction of confidence intervals.
-In what follows, we formalizes these assertions as corollaries.
+Theorems \ref{theorem:inferenceAlg1} and \ref{theorem:inferenceAlg2} allow for the data-generating processes to change with $n$, in particular allowing sequences of regression models, with coefficients never perfectly distinguishable from zero, i.e. models where perfect model selection is not possible.
+In turn, the results achieved in Theorems \ref{theorem:inferenceAlg1} and \ref{theorem:inferenceAlg2} are uniformly valid over a large class of sparse models.
+In what follows, we formalize these assertions as corollaries.

-Let $\mathcal{Q}_{n}$ denote a collection of distributions $Q_n$ for the data $\{ (y_{i},d_{i}, x_i')' \}_{i=1}^{n}$ such that condition L hold for the given $n$.
-This is the collection of all approximately sparse models where the stated above sparsity conditions, moment conditions, and growth conditions hold.
-This collections expressly permits models to have non-zero coefficients, and thus does not impose the separation conditions (which we believe to be unreasonable in many applications.)
+Let $\mathcal{Q}_{n}$ denote a collection of distributions $Q_n$ for the data $\{ (y_{i},d_{i}, x_i')' \}_{i=1}^{n}$ such that Condition L hold for the given $n$.
+This is the collection of all sparse models where the stated above sparsity conditions, moment conditions, and growth conditions hold.
+This collection expressly permits models to have near zero coefficients, and thus does not impose the separation conditions (which we believe to be unreasonable in many applications).
 For $Q_n \in \mathcal{Q}_n$, let the notation $\Pr_{Q_{n}}$ mean that under $\Pr_{Q_{n}}$, $\{ (y_{i},d_{i}, x_i')' \}_{i=1}^{n}$ is distributed according to $Q_{n}$.